Statistic Rodeo California National

 Rodeo Racial Demographics & Ethnicity

-Understanding the Rodeo racial demographics and ethnic composition is paramount for addressing systemic inequities, advancing social justice and inclusion and fortifying communities.
-In Rodeo, the racial breakdown indicates 38.6% White, 17.1% Black or African American, 18% Asian, 0% American Indian and 1.8% Native Hawaiian, with 27.8% of the population identifying as Hispanic or Latino.
-Notably, 62.6% of households reported speaking English only, while 18.1% reported speaking Spanish only.
-Additionally, 25% of residents were categorized as foreign-born.
+Recognizing the racial demographics and ethnicity breakdown of Rodeo is pivotal for addressing systemic inequities, championing social justice and inclusion and fostering resilient communities.
+In Rodeo, the racial breakdown comprises 38.6% White, 17.1% Black or African American, 18% Asian, 0% American Indian, and 1.8% Native Hawaiian, with 27.8% of the population identifying as Hispanic or Latino.
+62.6% of households reported speaking English only, while 18.1% reported speaking Spanish only.
+Furthermore, 25% of residents were categorized as foreign-born.

 Rodeo Population Density